-This guide has been created by the Center for Diversity & Inclusion, with review from Affirmative Action Equal Opportunity, Human Resources, Patient Relations and The Diversity Advisory Council.
-If you have any recommendations for improving the guide, please email your recommendations to the Center for Diversity & Inclusion cdi@ohsu.edu.
+This guide has been created by the Center for Diversity and Inclusion, with review from Affirmative Action Equal Opportunity, Human Resources, Patient Relations and The Diversity Advisory Council.
+If you have any recommendations for improving the guide, please email your recommendations to the Center for Diversity and Inclusion at cdi@ohsu.edu.